EttusResearch/uhd/host/docs/dboards.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 RFX Series
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The RFX Series boards have 2 quadrature subdevices, one transmit, one receive.
+The RFX Series boards have 2 quadrature frontends, one transmit, one receive.
 Transmit defaults to low IF and Receive defaults to direct conversion.
 The IF can be adjusted through lo_offset in uhd::tune_request_t